architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/01-primitive-not-frameworks.md

 ## Preface: Mental Models

-In physics we describe light in terms of particals and waves.
+In physics we describe light in terms of particles and waves.
 Neither of these things are precisely true but both are useful *models* for thinking about how light works.

 ---
 ## Preface: Mental Models
 A mental model is way of approaching thinking around a how a particular idea or topic works.
 It is a technique of self directed empathy to aide in understanding complex systems better and make better decisions for creating desirable outcomes in those systems.

 ---
 ## Preface: Mental Models
 Awesome links: